eduardohurtado/task-dashboard-mern/README.md

-# Task Dashboard ReactJS MERN Stack
+# Task Dashboard MERN Stack

 This software was born as a personal practice to improve skills in ReactJS and the Node environment, fullstack MERN implementation, also, this is a React-Router multi tab and mobile first application, global state provided by Redux-Saga and Webpack production bundling practice.